In Short

 ‘Limited’

-The ‘Ltd’ or ‘limited’ in ‘proprietary limited’ refers to the fact that a shareholder’s legal responsibility for a company’s debts or liabilities is limited to the number of shares they own.
+The ‘Ltd’ or ‘limited’ in ‘proprietary limited’ refers to the fact that a shareholder’s legal responsibility for a company’s debts or liabilities is limited to the amount unpaid for the issue price of their shares, if any.
 In other words, if a company becomes insolvent, the shareholders only lose the money they used to purchase their shares.
-If a shareholder has only partly paid for their shares, they will need to pay the remaining money they owe for those shares.
+If a shareholder has only partially paid for their shares, they will need to pay the remaining amount owed for those shares.

 - its annual revenue is $50 million or more;